Estimated reading time: 5 minutes

-Having more debt than operating cash flow and equity can make it difficult for a small business to make ends meet.
+Having more debt than operating cash flow and equity can make it difficult for a small business to meet ends.
 Paying bills and employee salaries, purchasing inventory and supplies, and covering the costs of daily business expenses would be challenging.
 Moreover, a business that carries a high amount of debt might end up borrowing money to stay afloat, which leads to even more debt.
-When a business has excessive debt and cannot repay what it borrowed or pay its operating expenses, it is overleveraged.
+It is overleveraged when a business has excessive debt and cannot repay what it borrowed or pay its operating expenses.
 A leverage ratio is a helpful metric for measuring a business’s overall debt in relation to its cash and equity.

 Leverage ratio defined.

-Leverage is created over time when business owners make investments in things like equipment, software, and vehicles, and they use either debt or equity to fund the purchase.
-Using debt or equity is often easier for many business owners than making a one-time cash purchase.
-The only caveat is they need to repay the amount of money they borrow and make the payments on time.
+Leverage is created over time when business owners invest in things like equipment, software, and vehicles, using either debt or equity to fund the purchase.
+Debt or equity is often easier for many business owners than making a one-time cash purchase.
+The only caveat is that they need to repay the money they borrow and make the payments on time.
 Skipping payments can result in penalties, late fees, and interest charges, increasing debt.
 It is also worth noting that defaulting on loan payments can hurt a credit score.

 Other examples of how leverage is created.

 Taking out a business loan or a line of credit, financing a fixed asset, or making purchases with a business credit card are the most common ways for small businesses to create leverage.
 However, there is another situation that can create leverage.
-A leveraged buyout may occur if a company, equity firm, or individual wants to purchase a business outright without providing a significant amount of capital.
-With a leveraged buyout, the buyer will use a sizeable amount of borrowed money to facilitate the transaction.
+A leveraged buyout may occur if a company, equity firm, or individual wants to purchase a business outright without providing significant capital.
+Instead, with a leveraged buyout, the buyer will use a sizeable amount of borrowed money to facilitate the transaction.

 This type of leverage is unique because it doesn’t involve the amount of money a business borrowed.
 Instead, it is attributed to a business’s ratio of fixed costs (e.g., rent, loan payments, insurance, and taxes) to variable costs (payroll, supplies, and materials).
 Let us use a construction company as an example.
 The company has 100 employees, 15 pieces of heavy equipment financed, and an industrial office situated on 10 acres.
 Because the company has substantial ongoing expenses, it also has high operating leverage.
 A sudden dip in the number of new construction starts or an economic downturn could present the construction company with financial concerns because its fixed costs are so high.